 Harvard and Yale both produce graduates who go on to become leaders in their fields, benefiting from the extensive alumni networks and the prestige of their degrees.

-- Harvard: Harvard is known for producing influential figures in business, tech, and government, such as numerous US presidents and global CEOs.
+- Harvard: Harvard is known for producing influential figures in business, tech, and government, such as 8 US presidents (including JFK, Obama, and George W. Bush) and 75+ Fortune 500 CEOs.
+Harvard alumni earn a median salary of approximately $95,114 ten years after graduation — one of the highest of any university in the country.

 Both schools boast high median salaries for graduates and strong placement rates into top graduate programs and industries.
 So, when it comes to post-graduation outcomes, a Harvard or Yale education is a strong investment in your future.